 Letters and Sciences

-My name is Lauren O'Neill, and I'm a junior in Political Science, with a minor in
+My name is Lauren O'Neill, and I'm a senior in Political Science, with a minor in

 History.
 Originally a California "transplant", my past three years in Montana have

 been perhaps the most formative in my life; becoming an active member of the Bozeman